Legal or Preferred Identity Practices

 Preferred Gender

-- Students are not required to provide a SSN for admission or academic record purposes.
+- Students are not required to provide an SSN for admission or academic record purposes.

-- Note: If you need a 1098T form for tax purposes this is matched with your personal SSN, which does need to be provided so financial staff in the Bursar's office are able to issue this important tax document.
-Student Billing's Tax Information
+- Note: If a 1098T form is needed for tax purposes, this is matched with a personal SSN.
+The appropriate SSN will need to be provided in order for the Bursar's Office to issue this tax document.

-- Note: A valid social security number number is part of the application process for Financial Aid, please see the financial aid web site for more information about applying for aid and steps to completing this process.
-Financial Aid
+- Note: A valid social security number number is part of the application process for Financial Aid.
+Please see the Financial Aid website for more information about applying for aid and the required steps to complete this process.

 Disclaimer

-- Please note all staff or faculty members who utilize the Student Information System (SIS) will be viewing all the information identified above.
+- Please note all staff or faculty members who utilize the Student Information System (SIS) may be able to view some or all of the information identified above.

-- Staff is assigned security to see data elements as it relates to their employment on campus with legal name used on most items related to billing, financial aid or academic records.
+- Staff is assigned security to see data elements as it relates to their employment on campus.
+Access to personally identifying information that is not required within the scope of responsibilities is not granted.

-- You may be asked to validate and provide identifiers to our legal record data, please do not be offended and prepare for these interactions.
+- It may be necessary to validate and provide identifiers to ensure consistency with our legal record data.
+This data may be uncomfortable to share and will only be requested to protect your academic record.
+Please be prepared for these interactions.